-LIDL GB WELCOMING OVER 770,000 MORE SHOPPERS A WEEK AS DISCOUNTER PROMISES CUSTOMERS A COST SAVING CHRISTMAS
+LIDL GB WELCOMING OVER 770,000 MORE SHOPPERS A WEEK AS DISCOUNTTER PROMISES CUSTOMERS A COST-SAVING CHRISTMAS

-- Shoppers have switched £58m spend from the four main traditional supermarkets to Lidl in the last month as they seek bigger savings
+- Shoppers have switched £58 million from the four main traditional supermarkets to Lidl in the last month as they seek bigger savings

-- Nearly 60% of households choosing to shop at Lidl, as the discounter promises to provide customers with the lowest prices this Christmas
+- Nearly 60% of households choose to shop at Lidl, as the discounter promises to provide customers with the lowest prices this Christmas

-- Update comes as discounter publishes its accounts, reporting positive growth for the 52 weeks ending 28th February 2022:
+- An update comes as Discounter publishes its accounts, reporting positive growth for the 52 weeks ending February 28, 2022:

 - Revenue up by 1.5% YoY to £7.8bn (£7.7bn, FY20/21)